openebs/website/docs/main/deprecated/mayactl.md

 description: The mayactl is the command line tool for interacting with OpenEBS volumes and Pools.
 The mayactl is not used or required while provisioning or managing the OpenEBS volumes, but it is currently used while debugging and troubleshooting.
 ---

 The `mayactl` is a command line tool for interacting with OpenEBS volumes and Pools.
 The `mayactl` is not used or required while provisioning or managing the OpenEBS volumes, but it is currently used while debugging and troubleshooting.
-OpenEBS volume and pool status can be seen using the `mayactl` command.
+OpenEBS volume and pool status can be get using the `mayactl` command.

 ### Summary